deliveroo/deliveroo.engineering/_posts/2019-12-02-testflight-app-store-connect-api.md

 With the App Store Connect API we’ve been able to facilitate TestFlight onboarding for all employees.
 The number of food delivery orders placed from a TestFlight build has more than doubled and our confidence to release a new version has increased.

-From my perspective this has been an interesting project which introduced me to AWS lambdas, Golang, and our Ruby on Rails stack.
+From my perspective this has been an interesting project which introduced me to AWS lambdas and our Ruby on Rails stack.
 We’re always hiring and if you’re interested in both iOS and backend development, you should consider joining [our team](https://careers.deliveroo.co.uk).